The Board

 BOARD MEMBER

-A few years later, I pivoted my business into an agency, representing professional function bands as this became a more successful avenue.
-Working with prominent brands such as Amazon, Hilton, Gordon Ramsay, John Lewis, O2 and Virgin, things quickly grew.
-In 2019, I won a £5000 business grant with QuickBooks’ #BackingYou campaign.
+Danielle later founded a successful agency representing professional function and live bands, working with major brands such as Amazon, Hilton, Gordon Ramsay, John Lewis, O2 and Virgin.
+In 2019, she was awarded a £5,000 business grant through QuickBooks’ #BackingYou campaign.

 Alice Armstrong